CommunityNHS IVF Eligibility CalculatorAbout us

 What about other parts of the UK?

-The 'NHS Postcode Lottery' is a popular phrase you might hear that describes the inequalities and regional differences in NHS-funded fertility care across England.
+The 'NHS postcode lottery' is a popular phrase you might hear that describes the inequalities and regional differences in NHS-funded fertility care across England.
 This is the result of ICBs setting their own policies for fertility treatment.

 Eligibility criteria are the requirements, set by your local ICB, that must be met in order for you to receive NHS-funded fertility treatment.